RunLLM/gitbook/integrations/using-integrations/aws-s3.md

 Once we've loaded a connection to our S3 bucket, we can access data by using the `.file()` method. `.file()` requires the following arguments:

 * `filepaths`: One or more paths from which files should be read.
+You can also specify a directory name, in which case we will perform a prefix search.
+When multiple files are read, we concatenate them into a single DataFrame.
 * `format`: The expected table format when reading from `filepaths`.
 We currently support `CSV`, `Parquet`, or `JSON`.

 See below for example usage: